Master Keyword List

 • Delete the number if you want to change it.
 Click the clear link if you want to remove the filtering completely.

-2. Less than -- Since lower Supply is better than higher Supply (there are fewer Web pages vying for people's attention), filtering with this function brings back keywords that are more likely to make it into the Top 30 at the Search Engines.
-These are the ones you'll want to write about first (if Demand is high).
+2. Less than -- Since lower Supply is better than higher Supply (there are fewer web pages vying for people's attention), filtering with this function brings back keywords that are more likely to make it into the Top 30 at the search engines.

 3. Range -- This function is good for hiding the extremes of Supply (words with too much competition, or that may have little value in terms of monetization).